 You can use dynamic landing pages to beat your competition.
 You can research what keywords your competition ranks for and how high they rank.
 Then, you can create a PPC campaign for those keywords your competition ranks for.

-Then you can change your landing page include those keywords.
+Then you can change your landing page to include those keywords.

 Cons of Dynamic Landing Pages